beginner3456789/ghostscript-Fontmap-builder/README.md

 Duplicate FontName files can be a problem because ghostscript actually does all the work.
 The GS_FONTPATH isn't needed in .profile or .bashrc because this script finds them all and prevents redundant searches.
 The gsFontmap.sh script can be put in a crontab to update this unified Fontmap regularly.
-If run as a user then first change the permissions of the Fontmap file so a user can make changes.
+If run as a user then first change the permissions of the Fontmap file to be updated so a user can make changes.
 Depending on your fonts you might want to remove/replace the /Resource/Init/Fontmap as in my setup.